susam/lab/tex/listings/README.md

         upquote=true
     }

-Additionally, it demonstrates that the following parameters are necessary when the `language` parameter is used:
+Additionally, the experiments demonstrate that the following parameter is necessary when the `language` parameter is used:

     \lstset{
         showstringspaces=false